Art & Design

 Monitoring and Evaluating:

 In order to be effective champions we will ensure that take part in a pupil voice survey to engage what the children enjoy about art and design and how they feel it can be improved.
 We are also hoping to be given the opportunity to view art and design lessons taking part in different year groups, ensuring that lessons are engaging and constructive.
+Pupil voice will be collected at every available opportunity and all subject champions/leads will be guided on the art of the subject 'Deep Dive'.

 As champions we have a dedication to raising young people’s engagement and achievement in STEM.
 Therefore, we hope to invite STEM Ambassadors from a wide range of science, technology, engineering and mathematics (STEM) related jobs including engineers, designers, architects, scientists and technicians.